Email marketing

 • Offer special promotions for Halloween collections or make a limited giveaway of Halloween-related items.

-The pool floats FUN BOY brand offers its customers to have a pool party for Halloween.
+The pool floats brand FUN BOY suggests that its customers have a pool party for Halloween.
 Weird, right?
 But it works.
 Climates vary after all.

 Halloween creative newsletter from a pool floats by FUNBOY